 Continuum Morphology and Process Morphology

-Since molecular genetics has become fashionable, plant morphology has been increasingly neglected.
+Since molecular genetics has become fashionable, plant morphology has been increasingly neglected and to some extent it has been integrated into evolutionary developmental biology (evo-devo).
 Nonetheless, plant morphology remains fundamentally relevant to nearly all fields of plant biology such as molecular genetics, physiology, ecology, evolutionary biology and systematics.
 In these fields morphological concepts and/or theories are used or implied.
-Therefore, to some extent these fields are based on or reflect morphology (Sattler and Rutishauser 1997).
+Therefore, to some extent these fields are based on or reflect morphology (Sattler and Rutishauser 1997, Kaplan 2001, see above).

 Mainstream plant morphology (also called classical plant morphology) emphasizes fragmentation and categorization.
 Thus, plants are conceptually fragmented into organ systems such as the shoot and root system, organs such as root, stem (caulome), leaf (phyllome), and outgrowths of these organs such as hairs (trichomes).
 Then the whole diversity of plant form such as that of flowering plants is reduced to categories of these fragments.
 Hence, every organ that is encountered in flowering plants must be either a root, or a stem, or a leaf, or homologous to any one of them.